Without You I'm Nothing (Placebo album): Packaging

 The album cover was photographed by English photographer Corrine Day, who also photographed the covers for the promotional singles on the album.
 Day was known for her use of natural light, alluring yet gritty subject matter, candid shooting style, and raw sincerity that was found in both her personal work and work as a fashion photographer.
-The album cover features two women, sisters Sarah and Sally Edwards (who nowadays run the online Blag Magazine), sitting on a table in front of each other, looking down at the table.
+The album cover features two women, sisters Sarah and Sally Edwards (who run the online Blag Magazine as of 2024), sitting on a table in front of each other, looking down at the table.
 The light coming in from the curtains makes a yellow colour on the cover of the album.
 The back cover shows a couch in front of some red curtains and shows the track listing and all of the information instead of putting it in the booklet.
 Two different coloured CDs were made; some black and some red.

 Promotion

 In August 1998, the band released the single "Pure Morning".
 It reached number 4 in the UK Singles Chart.
 The second single, "You Don't Care About Us", was released in September and reached number 5.